StupidPanther/TrigonometryCalculatorForLinux/README.md

 + **History**

+	To view history, press up and down arrow keys.

 	Two type of history record mode are provided.
 The simple mode only record successfully executed commands while the full mode record all commands.

 	It is simple mode when program started.
 You can use command "history mode simple" or "history mode full" to change it.